 Access to clean, undisputed title deeds unlocks real value for home owners with wealth creating potential and also removes the risk inherent in the informal property sales market.
 It also enables mortgage growth in the country which not only impacts on household wealth but also positively impacts on society at large.

-As of mid-November 2019, the centre’s work has started to bear fruit and they have successfully finalised 22 cases including handing over eleven title deeds with a further 55 transfers currently in progress.
+As at January 2021, the centre’s work has started to bear fruit and they have successfully finalised 129 cases including handing over 49 title deeds, 51 transfers currently in progress, and 29 cases involving subsidy payouts, wills and other housing related issues.

-The process takes months and relies on active partnerships with the City of Cape Town, the Western Cape Department of Human Settlements, and their conveyancing partners Abrahams & Gross and Norton Rose Fulbright.
+The process takes months and relies on active partnerships with the City of Cape Town, the Western Cape Department of Human Settlements, and their conveyancing partners Abrahams & Gross, Norton Rose Fulbright and STBB.

 Challenges in informal property market are numerous